HelpViewer/HelpViewer/README.md

 A simple reader for ZIP archives containing markdown files, intended to serve as a help file viewer similar to those found in older Windows systems - [HTML Help Viewer][HTMLHW] and [WinHelp][WinHlp32].

+## Features

+- Ready to work in offline mode without any backend or local server (requires disabling CORS in browser)
+- Simple user interface
+- Responsive (desktop and other devices supported)
+- Seamless full-screen expansion of topic content
+- Hierarchical view of topics (collapsible topic tree)
+- Integrated topic navigation buttons
+- Bookmarks for chapters supported
+- Four native color schemes: color (default), greyscale, white on black, and black on white
+- Print friendly version (prefers greyscale)
+- Tooltips in English (other languages planned)
+- Lightweight - under 1 MiB, 4 files + 1 subfolder (most part of solution compressed)

+## Features for authors

+- Single platform for rendering Markdown and HTML content (both can be present in one help ZIP file)
+- ZIP compression method supported (one single part file only)
+- Rendering diagrams by Mermaid library (included in deployment)
+- Syntax highlighting for code blocks
+- Flexible customization of appearance and functionality
+- Automated CI/CD release pipeline (package: 1 ZIP file)
+- Open-source and extendable code (MIT license)

 ## How it works

 1. Start your browser with [CORS restrictions][bypassCORS] disabled.